Skip to footer content

 This advanced example demonstrates IronPDF's versatility in handling different PDF sources.
 The ChromePdfRenderer class enables HTML to PDF conversion, perfect for generating dynamic cover pages or formatted content from your application data.
 The renderer supports modern web standards as outlined in W3C specifications.

 The RenderHtmlAsPdf() method converts HTML strings directly to PDF, supporting full CSS styling and JavaScript.
-The length of the HTML string does not affect the conversion quality.
+The length of the HTML string doesn't affect the conversion quality.
 The RenderUrlAsPdf() method fetches and converts web content, useful for incorporating live data or external resources.
 When dealing with web sources, an internal reader manages the stream data.
 You can learn more about these rendering options in the HTML to PDF tutorial.

 Frequently Asked Questions